 According to a recent study examining college students, frequent use of smartphones may have a significant impact on physical fitness.
 It was determined that on average, students spend nearly five hours per day on smartphones, either texting, calling or surfing the web.
 The study points out, "While cell phones provide many of the same temptations as television and Internet connected computers, the difference is that cell phones fit in our pockets and purses and are with us wherever we go.
 Thus, they provide an ever-present invitation to 'sit and play".

-TIP: Maintain your health by being active and taking green supplements like All Day Energy Greens daily.
+TIP: Maintain your health by being active and taking green supplements.

 Over 300 college students were interviewed over the course of the study to determine amounts of leisure and physical activity and frequency of cell phone use.
 Students with an average use of 90 minutes per day were regarded as light users.
 Those with an average use of five hours per day were deemed moderate users, and students with an average use of over five hours per day up to 14 hours daily were considered heavy users.